 Venture with Impact stood out because it also offers skill-based volunteering with a vetted local charity.
-Unlike the type of gap year or workaway volunteering that people participate in, VWI personally vets and match organisations with volunteers, meaning that there are a genuine need and help.
+Unlike the type of gap year or work away volunteering that people participate in, VWI personally vets and matches organisations with volunteers, meaning that there is a genuine need and help.
 More on that below!

 They also set you up with apartments with high-speed internet, taking away the hassle of finding the right place and dealing with landlords.
 You will also have a staff there to support you as well as other participants to hang out with, so basically an inbuilt support team!
 For example, this is where we stayed for April 2018 VWI Chiang Mai: